qiime2-graveyard/rfcs/README.md

 - Fill in the RFC template.
-This is easier said than done: please ensure that you have completed all sections and included all relevant considerations and viewpoints. **A standard of quality is expected and if it does not meet that we are under no obligation to consider it**.
+This is easier said than done: please ensure that you have completed all sections and included all relevant considerations and viewpoints. **A standard of quality is expected and if it does not meet that we are under no obligation to consider your RFC**.
 This means that RFCs should present convincing arguments and fully explore the ramifications of the design including drawbacks and alternatives.
 If these are not yet known they should be explicitly stated in the *Unresolved Questions* section of the proposal.
 - Submit a pull request to this repository.
 This will alert the QIIME 2 team that your proposal is ready to begin the review process.
 Please include a link to the rendered markdown in your pull request comment.
 Format your